Click Here To Schedule A Consultation

 What do you do to prevent bruising?

-Dr. Green will recommend taking Arnica several days before having Botox in her New York office and immediately afterwards since this minimizes the chance of bruising.
+Dr. Green will recommend taking Arnica several days before having Botox in her New York office and immediately afterward since this minimizes the chance of bruising.
 In addition, before any cosmetic facial injection, it is best to refrain from taking any blood thinners, such as Aspirin, Motrin, Alleve, or Coumadin, for at least one week before your injections.
-Vitamins, fish oil, and herbal supplements, can all cause bruising and should be similarly avoided.
+Vitamins, fish oil, and herbal supplements can all cause bruising and should be similarly avoided.
 It is suggested to also refrain from drinking alcohol for at least one day before your cosmetic injections since alcohol can also lead to increased bruising.

 IMAGE57 25 34 year old man treated with botox MGwatermark